 Cost-Push vs. Demand-Pull Inflation

 Cost-push is one of the two causes of inflation.
 The other is demand-pull inflation.
-It is the primary cause of inflation.
-It occurs when the aggregate demand for a good or service outstrips aggregate supply.
-It starts with an increase in consumer demand.
+Demand-pull inflation is the primary cause of inflation.
+It occurs when the aggregate demand for a good or service outstrips aggregate supply, and it starts with an increase in consumer demand.
 Sellers try to meet the higher demand with more supply.
-If they can't, then sellers raise their prices.
+If they can't, then they raise their prices.

 Expansion of the money supply is another cause of inflation.
-That's when the government prints too much money.
-That has happened in the past to cause hyperinflation.
+That occurs when the government prints too much money, which has happened in the past to cause hyperinflation.
 It is one of the four types of inflation.
-The other three types of inflation are creeping, walking, and galloping.
+The other three types of inflation are "creeping," "walking," and "galloping."

 Expansion of the money supply also occurs when a nation's central bank expands bank credit.
 It usually does this by lowering interest rates.